Lessons in Love (album)

 Lessons in Love is the third studio album by American singer Lloyd.
-It was released by Young Goldie Music, Sho'nuff Records, The Inc. Records, and Universal Motown on August 4, 2008 in the United States.
+It was released by Young Goldie Music, The Inc. Records, and Universal Motown on August 4, 2008, in the United States.
 The singer reteamed with Big Reese and Jasper Cameron to work on the majority of the album.
 Additional collaborators included Adonis, Oak Felder, Eric Hudson, James "JLack" Lackey, and Polow da Don.

 The album earned largely mixed reviews from music critics, some of whom felt that it was inferior to his previous work.
 It debuted at number seven on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums charts, with first week sales of 51,000 units.
 Lessons in Love spawned several singles, including "Girls Around the World" which peaked at number 13 on the US Hot R&B/Hip-Hop Songs.
 It was Lloyd's final project to be released on The Inc. Records.